The Accidental Taxonomist, 3rd edition

 The Accidental Taxonomist is the most comprehensive guide available to the art and science of building information taxonomies.
 Heather Hedden—a leading taxonomy expert and instructor—walks readers through the process, displaying her trademark ability to present highly technical information in straightforward, comprehensible English.

-Endorsements to the Second Edition
+Endorsements to the Third Edition

 Hedden’s book has quickly established itself as a comprehensive and indispensable resource in the field.
 In covering numerous important new directions (and software offerings!) this second edition should appeal to wide-eyed newcomers and experienced taxonomists alike.